kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/06-create-connect-mongodb-remote-mlab.md

 `$ npm run dev`

 * If all is well you will see DB connected in terminal
-* But sometimes you might get **SSH errors** to connect to `mLab`
-* (if you are working in a public library or a secure environment so to install mongo locally you can do the following):
+* **note** But sometimes you might get **SSH errors** to connect to `mLab` (if you are working in a public library or a secure environment so to get around follow the instructions in `local-mongodb`)

+### Two Servers are running
+* So the `concurrently` package lets us run both the client server and the server server in the same terminal window
+* This is very handy
+* But you should know that when you type `$ npm run dev` it is running this script `$npm run server` in the root of your app which will start the express server by running `$ nodemon server.js` which has nodemon running always and will restart the server whenever you save changes to server files
+* It will then run `$ cd client` to jump into the `client` folder and run `$ npm start` which will start the react developer server (webpack dev server)

+### Problems with concurrently
+* `$ npm run dev` would only run Express server and not React server
+  - I experiences this on 3 different computers
+  - The fix is to revert to an older version of concurrently with `$ npm i concurrently@3.6.0` and then install the latest version with `$ npm i concurently@latest`.
+That seemed to jump start it to work again

+#### As a good exercise
+* stop concurrently from running

+`ctrl` + `c`

+* Make sure you are in the root of your server and run the Express server with:

+`$ nodemon server.js`

+* Then open a new tab in your terminal
+* In that tab change into the `client` folder of your app
+* Run the React server with:

+`$ npm start`

+* Now you can see the same result but you have two servers running in separate tabs

 ## Another potential error (if local development)
 * Check if mongo is > 4 `$ mongo --version`